 The Child Support Standards establish the income levels which are used to determine a monthly child support obligation.
 View the Child Support Standards Chart and utilize the Child Support Guidelines Worksheet at the end of that document to estimate your child support payments.

 The above resources and more can be found on the Child Support Resources page on the New York Courts website.

 If you are not receiving your child support payments, the Federal Office of Child Support Enforcement can provide you with information and links to various helpful government agencies.
 The Federal Parent Locator Service is useful if your ex-spouse has left the state or has otherwise become difficult to locate.

-To estimate what spousal support may be awarded in your divorce, visit the Temporary Spousal Maintenance Calculator at the New York Courts website.
+To estimate what spousal support may be awarded in your divorce, visit the Spousal Support Calculator at the New York Courts website.

 Marital Property Resources

 The court may decide to divide one spouse’s pension or retirement benefit plan as part of the property distribution.
 In some of these cases, a Qualified Domestic Relations Order (QDRO) may be required to divide an employee benefit plan.

 The National Coalition Against Domestic Violence has abundant resources, including fact sheets, publications, and links to other important organizations.
 Their state counterpart is the New York State Coalition Against Domestic Violence.
 If you need immediate help, call 9-1-1, or contact the National Domestic Violence Hotline at 1-800-799-SAFE.